IshaqueThePassionate/javascript-for-everyone/03_Hello_world/README.md

     node app.js
     ```

-    You should see "Hello, World from Node.js!" printed in the terminal.
+    You should see "Hello, World from Node.js!" printed in the terminal..